Tattoo Infection 101 – How Do You Know If Your New Ink Is Infected

 You don’t have to roll around in the mud like a pig to get a skin infection.
 In reality, complications are common when you or your artist forget to use your noggins.

-Most people think that avoiding a tattoo infection is as simple as avoiding trashy tattoo parlors, or by declining requests from ink-aspiring artists that go by the name of “friends.”
+Most people think that avoiding a tattoo infection during the tattoo healing and aftercare process is as simple as avoiding trashy tattoo parlors, or by declining requests from ink-aspiring artists that go by the name of “friends.”

 The truth is, it’s just not that simple!